Quoteme/quoteme.github.io/_posts/2020-11-26-voxels_rings_and_modules.md

 ---
 layout: post
-title: Voxels Rings and Modules
+title: Voxels, Rings and Modules - My observations on how games like minecraft relate to abstract algebra
 author: Luca Leon Happel
 date: 2020-11-26 Do 20:25 50
 category: posts